 “W-w-what have you done?”
 Orska groaned in pain, he tried to get up, but he couldn’t.
 Pain shot through his very core, making it difficult for him to even move.
 “W-w-why?”
 He gasped.
 “I have done so much to help this world.”

-My hand lifted off Orska broken body, I turned and gazed around.
+My hand lifted off Orska’s broken body, I turned and gazed around.
 All the other maids and butler type Orcs scattered away, hiding from my anger.
-They didn’t wanted to end up like Orska, so they didn’t stay a second longer.
+They didn’t want to end up like Orska, so they didn’t stay a second longer.

 It wasn’t until Moca spoke up, clapping his hand in respect towards me.
 “Young mistress, you did a fabulous job.”
 Moca came over, bowed at me gracefully.
 “Truly, I have learned another aspect of how torture could be used.”